§ Verifiable Dossiers

 § Referencing ACDC-Native Evidence

-When a piece of evidence being included in a dossier is itself a valid ACDC (for example, a vettingCredential or a TNAlloc credential as defined in VVP), the corresponding edge in the dossier’s edges block MUST reference it by its SAID and the SAID of its schema.
+When a piece of evidence being included in a dossier is itself a valid ACDC (for example, a vettingCredential or a TNAlloc credential as defined in VVP), the corresponding edge in the dossier’s edges block MUST reference that evidence by its SAID and the SAID of its schema.

 The value of the edge MUST be a JSON object containing at least the following two keys: